fusioncharts/dev_centre_docs/chart-guide/chart-configurations/data-labels.md

 > Advanced label management is not applicable to Bar, Pie, Doughnut, Marimekko, Zoom Line and Multi-series Combination 3D charts.

-## Customize data label properties
+## Customize Data Label Properties

 You can customize the cosmetic properties of data labels such as font, border, background, and alpha.